iansedano/outliner/README.md

 # Restrictions

 - any line with a `.` will be considered a file and not a folder (this does not apply to contents of a file)

+# TODO

+- the first stake is called tokens, this is wrong?
+Scanning, tokenizing, lexeing, parsing